How to Get a Job in the Thoroughbred Industry

 Use Your Education

 If you are still in school or planning on attending, be sure that you choose a major in an area that can help you in your pursuit of a Thoroughbred career.
 If you plan to work with horses in a hands-on capacity, a degree in Equine Science or Animal Science could be useful.
 You could also major in accounting, marketing, journalism, or business—each of these degrees can lead to a position with racing organizations, farms, or publications.
 Your degree doesn't have to be in an equine-specific field since there are many related positions in the industry that don't require hands-on experience.
+Two schools that offer degree programs are University of Arizona Race Track Industry Program and University of Louisville: Equine Business.

 Remember that while a degree is certainly a plus, this industry tends to place a high value on practical experience and references.
 If you can get a job with a top outfit, it will go a long way on your resume.